A House on the Bayou: Plot

 Upon his return, Jess tells John she is divorcing him and that she sees through his gaslighting.
 Isaac tricks John into entering a room and locks him in.
 Vivienne shows up at the front door, lured there by Isaac using John's phone.
-Grandpappy forces Anna at gunpoint to burn Vivienne, who is locked in her car, for her transgressions; Jess burns her instead.
-In the chaos, John is killed by a coyote inside the locked room, and Jess murders Grandpappy.
-Isaac threatens to take Anna for his wife, claiming that he has been alive for centuries, has been to hell, and is unsure if he is an angel or a demon.
+Grandpappy forces Anna at gunpoint to burn Vivienne, who is locked in her car, for her transgressions; Jess burns her instead, then kills Grandpappy with a hammer after telling Anna to run.
+In the chaos, John is killed by a coyote inside the locked room.
+Isaac intimates the idea of taking Anna as his wife, claiming that he has been alive for centuries, has been to hell, and is unsure if he is an angel or a demon.
 When he reaches for Anna, Jess kills him.

-Jessica and Anna go to Vierge County's Sheriff Torres to report events, but upon returning to the site, they find the house gone and the terrain vacant – except for John's wedding ring on the (now) field of grass.
+Jessica and Anna go to Vierge County's Sheriff Torres to report events, but upon returning to the site, they find the house gone and the terrain vacant – except for Jess's discarded wedding ring on the (now) field of grass.
 On the ride back to the station, Torres pulls over to let the perfectly fine Isaac and Grandpappy drive by in their truck.
 Torres confirms that Isaac and Grandpappy are not human, they clean the town of evil-doers and sinners, and Jess should take her survival as a boon and never return to the town.